mahidharreddy06/Daily_Code/README.md

 My Coding Journey :

 This repository serves as a personal archive of my solutions to various Data Structures and Algorithms (DSA) and competitive programming problems.
-My focus is on improving problem-solving efficiency and mastering core computer science concepts.
+My focus is on improving problem solving efficiency and mastering core computer science concepts.

 Repository Structure
 Leetcode: Solutions to problems from the LeetCode platform, covering topics such as Arrays, Trees, and Dynamic Programming.